Music Apps vs Quality Music

 There are a few mainstream good apps, however, I choose the three that I consider more popular.
 One thing to know is that not everything is about sound quality, and people will prefer the features the next options offer.

-Some reasons these apps are popular are because they integrate very well with your computer, phone, and smart home devices; they are compatible with a lot of devices; and their social features for creating shared playlist are fantastic and people like this.
+Some reasons these apps are popular are because they integrate very well with your computer, phone, and smart home devices; they are compatible with a lot of devices, their social features for creating shared playlists are fantastic, and people like this.

 1. The King: Spotify